 In vitro anthelmintic activity evaluation was performed with the adult worm mobility test (Patilaya et al. 2017).
 Adult Ascaridia galli and Raillentina sp. were placed in Patri dishes containing 25ml of test solution.
 The leaf extract concentrations were 25, 50, and 100mg/ml.
 Fenbendazole 10mg/ml was used as the positive control, while normal saline (0.9% NaCl) served as the negative control.
 All experiments were conducted at room temperature (20-25°C) under controlled environmental conditions with relative humidity maintained between 60-70%.
 The examination was conducted continuously until all helminths in the negative control group died.
 Anthelmintic activity was assessed by recording the time to paralysis and the time to death of the helminths.
 Paralysis was defined as the absence of movement unless the helminths were stimulated by touch or immersed in water at 40 °C. Death was confirmed when the worm showed no movement even after such stimulation.

-STATISTICAL ANALYSIS:
+STATISTICAL ANALYSIS

 The results were analysed by comparing the time to paralysis and time to death using one-way analysis of variance (ANOVA) followed by linear regression analysis.
 A P- value of less than 0.05.
 All statistical analyses were performed using SPSS version 17 software.